-2.19 Assets classified as Held for Sale
+2.19 Assets (or disposal groups) classified as Held for Sale and discontinued operations

 Non-current assets and disposal groups are classified as held for sale if their carrying amount will be recovered principally through a sale transaction rather than through continuing use.
-This condition is regarded as met only when the sale is highly probable and the asset (or disposal group) is available for immediate sale in its present condition.
+The assets are not depreciated or amortised while they are classified as held for sale.
+This condition is regarded as met only when the sale is highly probable and the asset (or disposal groups) is available for immediate sale in its present condition.
 Management must be committed to the sale, which should be expected to qualify for recognition as a completed sale within one year from the date of classification.